Hierarchical Latent Structure Learning through Online Inference: Introduction

 Here, we introduce \emph{Hierarchical Online Learning of Multiscale Experience Structure (HOLMES)}, a framework that combines hierarchical nonparametric structure with online sequential inference.
 Our model performs trial-by-trial inference over dynamically expanding latent trees, enabling hierarchical representations to be discovered directly from sequential experience.

 We evaluate the model in two classes of synthetic tasks.
 In compositional environments, hierarchical inference preserves predictive performance while learning more compact representations that support one-shot transfer across latent categories.
-In a context-dependent decision-making task with nested temporal structure, hierarchical inference additionally improves outcome prediction by capturing latent rule structure across contexts and timescales.
+In a novel exemplar generalization task, hierarchical inference additionally enables above-chance outcome prediction by pooling evidence across color-specific experiences into abstract shape-level representations unavailable to the existing latent cause model.